 History fails to hold its heroes as high

-as it hides the reasons the heroes first sang out.
+as hiding the reasons the heroes first sang out.

 A Remington rifle bullet rang out